 The Adnan Kassar School of Business’ undergraduate and graduate programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 The programs are: BS in Business Studies, BS in Economics, BS in Hospitality and Tourism Management, Master of Business Administration (MBA), Executive Master of Business Administration (EMBA), and MS in Human Resources Management.

-In addition, the Department of Hospitality and Tourism Management at the Adnan Kassar School of Business (AKSOB) is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
+In addition, the school’s Department of Hospitality and Tourism Management is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

 School of Engineering